 4. Run System Update

 Before we proceed with VS Code installation on our Debian 12 system, we should update the list of available packages.
-So, run the below command to update Debian’s repositories index.
+Run the command below to update Debian’s repository index.

 sudo apt update